RacquelleRequenez/Capstone-Engagement/README.md

 # Capstone Engagement
-The objective of this project was to act in a Red Team vs. Blue Team as both the role of both pentester and SOC analyst.
+The objective of this project was to act in a Red Team vs. Blue Team scenario as both the role of both pentester and SOC analyst.
 The knowledge of the following skills and tools were used:

 - Penetration testing with Kali Linux.
 - Penetration testing with Kali Linux.